albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 {% pullquote %}
-{" Based on the average of all three locations and all three pages, the static site performed 209% better than the dynamic one. "} What might be more interesting, though, is that this tool showed something that the others didn't: the static site has ***much better*** global performance.
+{" Based on the average of all three locations and all three pages, the static site performed 2.09x (or 52.25%) better than the dynamic one. "}
+What might be more interesting, though, is that this tool showed something that the others didn't: the static site has ***much better*** global performance.
-This is particularly noticeable in Amsterdam, where the average load time was only 200 ms, 609% faster than the dynamic site performed at that location.
+This is particularly noticeable in Amsterdam, where the average load time was only 200 ms, 6 times faster than the dynamic site performed at that location.
 (Funny, because you might expect everything to run a little lazier there).

 The Pingdom full page tester also reports how your website compares to all